fdvorak/stratEst/README.md

 # stratEst

-The stratEst package implements variants of the strategy estimation method (Dal Bo & Frechette, 2011; Breitmoser, 2015; Dvorak & Fehrler, 2018).
-Strategies are supplied by the user in the form of deterministic finite-state automata.
-The package uses the EM algorithm (Dempster, 1977) and the Newton-Raphson method to obtain maximum-likelihood estimates of the population shares and choice parameters of the strategies.
-The number and the complexity of strategies can be restricted by the user or selected based on information criteria.
-The package also features an extension of strategy estimation in the spirit of latent class regression to assess the effects of covariates on strategy use.
+stratEst is a statistical software package for strategy estimation (Dal Bo and Frechette, 2011).
+The goal of strategy estimation is to explain choices of a sample of individuals by a finite mixture of discrete choice strategies.
+The discrete choice strategies are deterministic finite state automata that can be customized by the user to fit the structure of the data.
+The parameters of the strategy estimation model are the relative frequencies and the choice parameters of the strategies.
+The model can be extended by adding individual level covariates to explain the selection of strategies by individuals.
+The estimation function of the package uses expectation maximization (Dempster, Laird, and Rubin, 1977) and Newton-Raphson methods to find the maximum likelihood estimates of the model parameters.
+To speed up the estimation, the package integrates C++ and R with the help of the R packages Rcpp (Eddelbuettel and Francois 2011) and the open source linear algebra library for the C++ language RppArmadillo (Sanderson and Curtin 2016).
+The package contains additional functions for data processing and simulation, strategy generation, parameter tests, model checking, and model selection.

 ## Installation

-To install the stratEst package from CRAN use:
+The most recent CRAN version of stratEst is installed by executing the following command in the  console:

 ``` r
 install.packages("stratEst")
 ```

-Ti install the development version of stratEst from github use:
+The development version of the package can be installed from GitHub with the help of the package  (Wickham, Hester, and Chang 2020):

 ``` r
 install.packages("devtools")